 Basic Features and Functions

-The Launch CRP129 diagnoses 4 car systems (Engine, AT, ABS, and SRS) and has 3 reset functions (oil, EPB, and SAS).
+The Launch CRP129 diagnoses four car-systems (Engine, AT, ABS, and SRS) and has three reset functions (oil, EPB, and SAS).
 This covers all your basic needs as far as checking major systems for problems and turning off pesky warning lights.

 One of the most common uses for the Launch CRP129 is to do smog tests and verify your vehicle meets your state’s emission standards.
 It can check your air and fuel ratio, fuel injection, and engine ignition, as well as running carbon canister and oxygen sensor tests.
 You can use this data to maximize your car’s gas mileage, so it saves you money along with helping the environment.